Version 0.60.0

 The GUI as it results from the example.

-Often two or more open parameters are mutually interdependendent.
-An example would be one value that shall be specified in two different units.
-In this case, the dependency can be modeled explicitly into the script.
+Often, two or more open parameters are mutually interdependent.
+An example would be one value specified in two different units.
+In this case, the dependency can be explicitly modeled into the script.
 The changed attribute is used to check whether an open parameter was changed recently.
-From this, the other open parameters can be adjusted accordingly as shown in the following example:
+From this, the other open parameters can be adjusted accordingly, as shown in the following example:

 Example